Yuu-456/Gojo/README.md

 A modular Telegram Python bot running on python3 with a sqlalchemy database and an entirely themed persona to make Sukuna suitable for Anime and Manga group chats.

-Can be found on telegram as [KingSukunaBot](https://t.me/KingSukuna_Bot).
+Can be found on telegram as [Satoru Gojo ](https://t.me/gojoxprobot).

-The Support group can be reached out to at [Ryomen Sukuna Support](https://t.me/sukunasupportgroup), where you can ask for help about [KingSukunaBot](https://t.me/KingSukuna_Bot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.
+The Support group can be reached out to at [Ryomen Sukuna Support](https://t.me/support_gojo), where you can ask for help about [KingSukunaBot](https://t.me/KingSukuna_Bot), discover/request new features, report bugs, and stay in the loop whenever a new update is available.

-News channel as at [Ryomen Sukuna Updates](https://t.me/SukunaRobotUpdates)
+News channel as at [Ryomen Sukuna Updates](https://t.me/Gojo_Updates)
 ## Note:

 Future updates on the bot code have been moved to a seperate repository that is now private.